mrguitar/origin/examples/dev-build-env/README.md

         oc create -n test -f https://raw.githubusercontent.com/aweiteka/origin/dev-build-env/examples/dev-build-env/ose-build-template.yaml

 1. In the [OpenShift web interface](https://localhost:8443) create a new instance of the template you uploaded.
+  1. Login with credentials test/test
+  1. Select "test" project
+  1. Select "Add to Project", "Browse all templates..." and select the "automated-builds" template.
+  1. Select "Edit Parameters", edit the form and select "Create".

 1. Copy the Jenkins Job Builder template to your source repository and edit.
-Run `jenkins-job` to create a whole pile of jenkins jobs.
+Run `jenkins-jobs` (TODO: provide jenkins-jobs tool or a way to exec into the jenkins master) to create a whole pile of jenkins jobs.
 See the results in the [Jenkins web interface](http://localhost).

         jenkins-jobs --conf config/jenkins-jobs.ini --ignore-cache update jenkins-jobs.yaml

 ## Bash Notes